plan9better/notes/(200) Notes/Market volatility.md

 - Implied volatility measures how volatile the market will be
 - Historical volatility measures how price changes over past time periods

+## how to measure
+- quantify the daily returns (percent move on a daily basis) of the asset.